John Treloar (museum administrator): Return to the Memorial

 Treloar experienced difficulties managing the Memorial and its staff in the years after World War II.
 Although the AWM was able to recruit new staff, it struggled to retain them due to housing shortages in Canberra and the way in which the Memorial was run.
-Treloar's working style contributed to these problems; although he was personally friendly and took an interest in the wellbeing of his employees, he did not delegate tasks and it was difficult for AWM staff to meet with him in person to discuss their responsibilities.
+Treloar's working style contributed to these problems; although he was personally friendly and took an interest in the wellbeing of his employees, he generally did not delegate tasks and it was difficult for AWM staff to meet with him in person to discuss their responsibilities.
 This made it difficult for staff to complete urgent tasks, and contributed to delays in key projects such as the construction of the Memorial's Hall of Memory.
 Tom Hungerford, who worked for the AWM between 1948 and 1949, wrote in his memoirs that Treloar was "most dedicated, most incredibly hard-working, most unfailingly kind and most ineffectual".
 Treloar increasingly obsessed over relatively minor details and gained a reputation for indecisiveness.

+One of the tasks which Treloar delegated was the preparation of the official history of Australia's role in World War II.
+He had assigned responsibility for almost all aspects of the AWM's share of this project to Bazley in 1943.
+Treloar also expected the official historian, Gavin Long, and his small staff to work with little assistance from the rest of the memorial.
+He maintained this position following the war, regarding the official history as a burdensome task.
+In 1946 Treloar required the official history team to move out of the AWM building to premises in the nearby Canberra suburb of Acton.